Aerial view of Los Angeles as seen from the Getty Center, looking east.

 The non-profit Getty Trust relies on revenue from its endowment to support its own significant operations.
 This includes free public admission to its two museums and a wide array of public programming at both sites; annual school arts programs for 150,000 Los Angeles-area students; grants for the research and preservation of art locally, nationally, and around the world; academic and scholarly research hosted at the world’s largest art library; and advancing conservation practice for cultural heritage worldwide.

-For more information, inquiries, or to make a donation to the fund, visit the website of the California Community Foundation.
+See the CCF website for more information, inquiries, or to make a donation to the fund.